home-assistant/home-assistant.io/source/_integrations/konnected.markdown

 #### Using Settings UI to Configure Additional Panel Behavior

-Once all zones are configured you'll be presented with configuration for additional panel behaviors.
+Once all zones are configured you'll be presented with the configuration for additional panel behaviors.

 **Blink panel LED on when sending state change:** The desired LED behavior for the panel.